PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 We are only just beginning to explore the potential of crypto-web3 urbanism.
 There are already many challenges that need to be addressed in order to make this socio-technical urbanism movement successful.
 These challenges include developing a vision for the city of the future, translating a political and social philosophy into a system of contracts, and integrating a complex system of blockchain networks into the design and production of our architectural and urban space.<br><br>

 There is an opportunity for a new [Decentralized] industry to take into production the Autonomous Crypto City, scale up the production of urban developments and create a new era for cities.
 Building cities is the single most important act of production within society and as such is the entity through which nations most clearly express their global aspirations and generate economic opportunity.
 The new  crypto city model unlocks the potential of communities to build partnerships with nation governments for the development of cities from scratch. <br><br>
+The lab is an experiment aiming to push the boundaries in the creation of a self-organising ecosystem for education, research and development.<br>

 ## THE ZEROX DECENTRALIZED DESIGN and DEVELOPMENT RESEARCH LAB
 A research lab to help bridge the technologies and ecosystem of Ethereum with the field of Urban Design and to help shape applied Cryptography and the domain of Urbanism as a framework to explore, invent and construct our collective future.<br><br>